M0JXD/morse-recognition-trainer/README.md

 The Koch method recommends listening to letters at 20WPM, so by default morse is at 700Hz tone at 20WPM.

 ## Download
-I currently make binaries for Linux and Windows (and hopefully soon, Android).
-I'm also hoping to deploy to the web via github pages.
-You can download them on the [releases](https://github.com/M0JXD/morse-recognition-trainer/releases) page.
+I currently make binaries for Linux and Windows.
+You can download them on the [releases page](https://github.com/M0JXD/morse-recognition-trainer/releases).
+I'm planning to make a release for Android, and a Web version too.

-Due to not owning Apple devices and an unwillingness to break their EULA's, macOS binaries are not provided, although it should build and run. iOS is waiting on Raylib to gain iOS support, but likewise I can't provide binaries anyways...
+Due to not owning Apple devices and an [unwillingness to break their EULA's](https://www.google.com/search?q=is+cross+compiling+for+mac+allowed&hl=en), macOS binaries are not provided, although it should build and run. iOS is waiting on Raylib to gain iOS support, but likewise I couldn't provide binaries anyways...

 ## Installation